rq-Chen/Undergraduate_Research_at_PKU/README.md

 - EEG_data_processing_practice: My very first experience with cognitive neuroscience research.
 - Reading: Some books and articles I've read through the process (not frequently updated).

-Below is the design and data analysis pipeline for my auditory working memory experiment (also see /Auditory Working Memory)
+Below is the design and data analysis pipeline for my auditory working memory experiment (also see /Auditory Working Memory).